adrien-febvay/minify-css-idents/README.md

 ### options.enabled

-Default value: `true` when Webpack is on production mode, `false` otherwise.
+Default value: Webpack's [optimization.minimize](https://webpack.js.org/configuration/optimization/#optimizationminimize) option value when set, otherwise `true` when [mode](https://webpack.js.org/configuration/mode/) is set to "production" or omitted and `false` in any other mode.

-Enables the minifying of CSS identifiers.
-By default, the minifying is active on production mode for optimization, but disabled on development mode for debugging purposes.

-It is also active by default if `MinifyCssIdentsPlugin` has not been registered in the "plugins" Webpack option, because then the minifyier has no mean to known in which mode Webpack is running.
+Enables/disables the minification of CSS identifiers.

 ### options.exclude